 The girls soaked up every bit of new information they could acquire during the two hours they spent with Theda, writing new questions on their post-it notes as fast as she was answering them.
 The room was abuzz at the end of the session, with curious and excited students discussing their ideas with new friends.
 Theda said she was inspired by the complexity and depth of the girls’ understanding.

-As I reflect on the courses and the engagement between the girls and experts who come in to present I wonder: How do we continue to support the girls in their vocational development?
+I have been reflecting on the Imaginarium courses, and the engagement between the girls and experts who come in to present.
+I wonder how we continue to support these students in their vocational development.
 How do we expose girls to a range of career types to introduce them to ones they might not be aware of and provide them with the opportunities they need to learn more about different aspects of the role they aspire to?

 The Imaginarium is all about developing girls’ social, cognitive, and emotional skills while providing vocational education at their level.
 Courses are developed according to the interests of gifted girls and their feedback after each course.
 Expert presenters are paramount for each course to support the girls’ vocational education.
 As the courses continue to be created, I often wonder who we will meet next and what interesting stories we will hear about their career and role in society.
 I am looking forward to reading through the girls’ feedback and ideas to start planning the next lot of courses and finding experts in those fields.